 Contactez-le pour en savoir plus.

 There are available bunk-beds in our boys' and girls' bedrooms and we have a guest room off our boys' bedroom.
 There is also a mission house, which has two large dorm rooms downstairs for single visitors, and a house like setting upstairs for MARRIED couples and/or families.
-There are also two other small houses on the property that also may be a possibility.
-Our meal times are at about 6:30A, 12noon, and 6:30P, which any worker/visitor is welcome to partake, but we ask the the meal schedule is respected and there is no waste.
+Our meal times are at about 6:30A, 12noon, and 6:30P, which any worker/visitor is welcome to partake, but we ask that the meal schedule is respected and there is no waste.

 The ranch is a little over an hour NE of the capital city of Honduras.
 One can't get away from mountains in Honduras, even at the numerous beaches, which are about a 4 hour drive to the south and/or 6 hour drive to the north (longer on public transportation).